supabase/libcluster_postgres/README.md

-# LibCluster Postgres Strategy
+# Libcluster Postgres Strategy

 Postgres Strategy for [libcluster](https://hexdocs.pm/libcluster/) which is used by Supabase on the [realtime](https://github.com/supabase/realtime) and [supavisor](https://github.com/supabase/supavisor) projects.

-It uses Postgres `LISTEN` and `NOTICATION` to send the information from a given node and connects them using LibCluster.
+It uses Postgres `LISTEN` and `NOTIFICATION` to send the information from a given node and connects them using libcluster.

 ```elixir